Ambulances called to 800 people suffering from hypothermia

 Adam Stachura, Age Scotland's head of policy and communications, told BBC Scotland the charity was "taken aback" by the figures.

-He said: "We have been concerned for months that a particularly cold winter, coupled with the energy crisis we are living through, would mean that large numbers of older people would experience hypothermia or other serious issues linked to having a low body temperature - such as heart attacks and strokes."
+He said: "We have been concerned for months that a particularly cold winter, coupled with the energy crisis, would mean that large numbers of older people would experience hypothermia or other serious issues linked to a low body temperature - such as heart attacks and strokes.

 "It has laid bare the stark reality of spiralling energy and living costs on our population."